gruvedrift/ktor-exposed-jwt/README.md

 ### IDEAS

-- Custom serializer / deserializer
 - Add tests
 - Using Exposed: Exposed is a lightweight SQL library on top of a JDBC driver for the Kotlin programming language.
 Cose to use the DSL
 - try out a try / catch style controller
 - Add another datasource to check that one can, in fact have two datasources in Exposed.
+(JWT)
 - Ephemeral/Disposable Test DB.
 Used when running tests in application. ( full integration test )
 - Add logging, especially the exceptions and write to log output file.